 Ministry responsible: Indigenous Relations

-Bill 14: the Alberta Indigenous Opportunities Corporation Act has been introduced to increase Indigenous communities’ access to capital and technical support to invest in natural resource projects and related infrastructure.
+Bill 14: the Alberta Indigenous Opportunities Corporation Act has passed to increase Indigenous communities’ access to capital and technical support to invest in natural resource projects and related infrastructure.

 Increasing the ability for Indigenous groups to invest in our province will help them become partners in prosperity.
 Communities will have the chance to develop new income streams that could be used to develop community-level programs and services.

-Bill 14 would create the Alberta Indigenous Opportunities Corporation (AIOC) – a first-of-its-kind in Canada – and set out its mandate.
+Bill 14 will create the Alberta Indigenous Opportunities Corporation (AIOC) – a first-of-its-kind in Canada – and set out its mandate.

-As this Crown corporation would operate at an arm’s-length from government, the act would also:
+As this Crown corporation will operate at an arm’s-length from government, the act will also: